mat-ruszczycky/practice-react-todo/README.md

 Behaviors and features an application must have.
 Specifies what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Required Behaviors &amp; Features:
-- User(s) must access a profile or authentication to access a personalized TODO list.
+- User(s) must access a profile or authentication to access app.
 - User(s) can read a list of personal TODO items.
 - User(s) can create TODO items to the list.
 - User(s) can mark TODO items on the list as complete.

 ### Optional Behaviors &amp; Features:
-- User(s) can edit TODO items (e.g., update title, description, or details).
+- User(s) could be able to edit TODO items (e.g., update title, description, or details).
-- User(s) can assign priority levels to TODO items.
+- User(s) could be able to assign priority levels to TODO items.
-- User(s) can set deadlines for TODO items.
+- User(s) could be able to set deadlines for TODO items.
-- User(s) can delete TODO items from the list.
+- User(s) could be able to delete TODO items from the list.
-- User(s) can filter TODO items by status, priority, due date, or alphabetical order.
+- User(s) could be able to filter TODO items by status, priority, due date, or alphabetical order.

 ## Non-Functional
 Specifies the quality attributes to enhance the application's usability, reliability, and performance but are not critical for basic operations.